 - In-App Purchases

 _Definition: _Typically, when an app is free, it gives the possibility to buy some extra features through In-App Purchases (IAPs).
 Publishers also chose to use IAPs to enable their users to remove ads from their apps.

 _Optimization: _The names given to In-App Purchases are taken into account by the algorithm, but only if the search query matches the exact IAP name.
 If an IAP is called “big red cross”, users will need to type in “big red cross” for the app to appear 1st in the search results, and not “big cross red” for example.
 Here as well, it is interesting to use some relevant keywords not too technical.

-_Definition: _As mentioned previously, keywords are extremely important in ASO, like they are in SEO.
+_Definition: _As mentioned previously, keywords are extremely important in ASO, as they are in SEO.
 Apple provides a Keyword Field of 100 characters.
 Keywords could be compared to the

 <h1> tag in SEO.

 _Optimization: _Keywords should be carefully chosen.
-Ideally, the best keywords are the ones with a high volume of search, a low competition and of course a high relevancy regarding the app.
+Ideally, the best keywords are the ones with a high volume of search, low competition, and of course high relevancy regarding the app.
 The point is to match the most appropriate keywords in order to be found by users.

-It is advised to use single words only separated with commas (no additional spaces needed).
+It is advised to use single words only separated by commas (no additional spaces needed).
 Most importantly, keywords already used in the app title or publisher name should not be repeated.

 Google Play Store algorithm takes keywords from the app description into account since there is no Keywords Field provided.